 I think San Diego is kind of a neat place to work too because there is a lot of Defense here and there are also call comments and telecoms, and even in our local area, although I'm sure you see work from all over the country?
 We do we also have kind of some neat things right here in our own backyard.

 So across that variety what would you say some of your more memorable designs would be?

-I was gonna say we do have have some telecom stuff that's gone on and those are those are fun boards just because they've got big processors on them and lots of high-speed lines, things like that.
+I was gonna say we do have some telecom stuff that's gone on and those are fun boards just because they've got big processors on them and lots of high-speed lines, things like that.
 Most memorable, for me personally, would probably be a SpaceX design.
-I was able to design the development board for the Dragon 2.
+I was able to design the development board for Dragon 2.

 Oh so that that one!

 Yeah.
 I did the development board for that so it's just basically a big processor board with a lot of RF communications on it and things like that and they're breaking out all the other boards from that, and that was a fun project.
 I got to be a part of that was really cool.

 Yes, I sold some R4s to them and got to go through that facility a few times so I'm like a weirdo SpaceX geek and then we also sponsor the hyperloop pod teams for universities.
 So, Ben, that's helping us here with recording this; he and I got to go up and hang out at SpaceX and see them do that.

 I saw some of those pictures.